edthedev/edthedev.github.io/blog/as a growing developer/On Making Time to Focus.md

 If an email required a response for some operational reason, I flag it and respond to every flagged email in a big batch at 2pm, but only on days when I don't have a meeting at 2pm.

-When someone asks me "if I saw that email yet" I have a carefully considered pre-planned reply.
+When someone asks me "if I saw that email yet" I use this carefully considered pre-planned reply.

+"No, I have not.
+What's up?"